vita-mojo/slate/source/includes/_order.md

 `GET /v1/queries/orders/history`

 Get all orders in a time range.
 Permission filters also apply.
-For example CUSTOMER will only recieve their own orders.
-STAFF will only recieve orders on the store that they are assigned to.
+For example CUSTOMER will only receive their own orders.
+STAFF will only receive orders on the store that they are assigned to.

 <h4 id="get-history-orders-parameters">Parameters</h4>